Best Wilson Golf Clubs 2024

 -

 The Wilson D9 Forged irons fall into the player's distance iron category and, as such, will suit a wide array of golfers.
-The D9 Forged irons, which are replaced Wilson's D7 Forged irons, offer players the compact, classic shaping and soft, forged feel that they want, but with an influx of ball speed and forgiveness that makes them more playable than a traditional blade or a smaller forged cavity back.
+The D9 Forged irons offer players the compact, classic shaping and soft, forged feel that they want, but with an influx of ball speed and forgiveness that makes them more playable than a traditional blade or a smaller forged cavity back.

-The D9 Forged Irons have a number of facets that help to create fast ball speeds.
-They have an expanded sweet spot and more power holes along the sole of longer irons to help the face flex more at impact to provide consistently fast speeds from across the face.
-In terms of their look, the D9 forged irons would qualify as quite compact in the player's distance iron category, including a shorter blade length and relatively thin topline and the 8620 carbon steel that has been used to forge the face provides a soft yet responsive impact sound and feel.
+Providing users with an expanded sweet spot and more power holes along the sole of the longer irons, the face flex at impact provides consistently fast speeds from across the face.
+In terms of their look, the D9 forged irons would qualify as quite compact in the player's distance iron category.

 Wilson Launch Pad 2022 Iron